List of sports events affected by the coronavirus pandemic

 Nippon Professional Baseball in Japan: Preseason from Feb.
 26-March 15, no spectators.
 Regular season due to start on March 20 postponed.
 All-Star Games on July 19-20 canceled.

 KBO League in South Korea: Preseason from March 14-24 canceled.
 Regular season due to start on March 28, postponed.
-Preseason restarted on April 21.
+Preseason on April 21 restarted.
 Season on May 5 started.

 Chinese Professional Baseball League in Taiwan due to start on March 14 postponed.
 From April 12 restarted, no spectators.
 From May 8 spectators allowed.